brendanmerritt1/ip-tracker-map/README.md

 This project has been deployed [to Heroku here](https://an-ip-tracker-app.herokuapp.com/).

 ## Mobile / Desktop Layouts
 The website is designed to transition seamlessly into all mobile, tablet, laptop, and desktop screens.
-Below are images and gifs to display how the website performs on some of the most common screen resolutions to date.
+Below are images to display how the website performs on some of the most common screen resolutions to date.

 ### Desktop - 2560 x 1440
 ![2560x1440](https://user-images.githubusercontent.com/69825805/173463593-16261f93-5875-4470-8954-9ef3a7c4c20f.png)